dhappy/TRWBL/MetaCartel Grant Proposal Ⅱ.md

 # Team

-I, Will Holcomb, "Δυς", will take anything you give me up to $10k, match it, and focus on finding competent pair programming partners.
+I, Will Holcomb, "δυς", will take anything you give me up to $10k, match it, and focus on finding competent pair programming partners.
 The core algorithm is still too much in my head and I need to spend time explaining it to someone else to work it out.

 # Grant Request